 - Severability.
 If any provision of the agreement becomes unenforceable or invalid, that part will be severed from the rest of the contract and other provisions will continue in full force.

 - Liability.
 Indicate the responsibility in cases regarding injuries or personal claims against the property - for example, when the manager was aware of a health hazard and did not fix it.

 - Signatures.
 The manager and the owner must also write down their names and the date the deal is made.

 How to Get out of a Property Management Agreement?

 There are several steps you need to take to properly terminate a Property Management Contract:

-- Give an advance notice to the other party of the contract.
+- Give advance notice to the other party of the contract.
 The termination clause usually requires between thirty- and ninety-days-notice to terminate the deal.
-Make sure your notification is sent by certified mail, not by e-mail;
+Make sure your notification is sent by certified mail, not by e-mail.

 - Get copies of all the paperwork - records of security deposits, and possible expenses.